rackerlabs/technical-blog/_posts/2019-12-11-set-up-oracle-access-manager-for-ebusiness-suite.md

 #### 1.4	Delete Managed Server

-Login to the Weblogic console.
+Log in to the Weblogic console.
 Check the following managed servers to see if they are configured:

 - oaea\_server1